State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Introduction

 A recent sharp analysis by~\cite{liang2025gradient} showed that, at large step sizes, gradient descent for scalar factorization admits an essentially tight convergence region, described by a parameterized invariant level set whose boundary dynamics are sensitive to initialization.
+We take this as a structural clue: certain nonconvex gradient dynamics may admit a hidden state-dependent quadratic certificate.
+In this paper, a \textbf{certificate} refers to a parameterized quadratic function $I(\delta;\cdot)$ whose sublevel sets ${I(\delta;\cdot)\le 0}$ are nested and satisfy a one-step boundary-inward condition under gradient descent.
+This inwardness certifies that, for initializations inside the initial sublevel set, the trajectory is governed by a monotone state parameter $\delta_t$.
+We call such initializations \textbf{certified}.

-We take this as a structural clue: certain nonconvex gradient dynamics may admit a hidden state-dependent quadratic certificate whose sublevel sets shrink along the trajectory.
-Rather than seeking a sharp description of the convergence region, we ask whether the underlying certificate can be derived and characterized systematically, and whether it reflects a general Lyapunov principle for low-rank matrix dynamics — and perhaps beyond — rather than an isolated algebraic coincidence.
+We use rank-1 matrix factorization as a model problem to develop this method.
+Rather than seeking a sharp description of the convergence region, we ask whether the underlying certificate can be derived and characterized systematically, and whether it reflects a general Lyapunov principle for gradient descent rather than an isolated algebraic coincidence.

-\paragraph{Contributions.} \begin{enumerate}[leftmargin=*,itemsep=2pt] \item \textbf{A certificate mechanism for rank-1 matrix factorization.} We identify a parameterized quadratic certificate $I(\delta;\,\cdot)$ whose shrinking level sets induce a monotone state parameter $\delta_t$ along gradient descent trajectories.
-In the certified regime, this mechanism proves pointwise convergence to a global minimizer for rank-1 matrix factorization, and convergence to the set of global minimizers for the special rank-1 approximation problem $X=\diag(I_{n-1},0)$.
-A key technical point is that, although these problems have a continuum of non-minimizing stationary points, the limiting certificate level set reduces the possible non-minimizing stationary accumulation points to a finite set.
-Combined with local instability and a compact-covering argument, this excludes non-minimizing stationary limits for almost every certified initialization.
-In the post-critical regime for scalar and rank-1 factorization, the same mechanism forces certified trajectories onto a terminal balanced manifold.
+\paragraph{Contributions.} \begin{enumerate}[leftmargin=*,itemsep=2pt] \item \textbf{Rank-1 gradient descent via a monotone state variable.} We construct quadratic certificates for scalar factorization, rank-1 matrix factorization, and the special rank-1 approximation problem $X=\diag(I_{n-1},0)$.
+In the pre-critical convergence regime, corresponding to step sizes below the stability threshold, the induced monotone state parameter proves pointwise convergence to a global minimizer for scalar/rank-1 factorization and convergence to the global-minimizer set for the approximation problem, despite the presence of positive-dimensional non-minimizing stationary sets.
+In the post-critical terminal regime for scalar and rank-1 factorization, corresponding to step sizes above the minimizer-stability threshold, the same certificate mechanism drives certified trajectories toward a balanced terminal manifold.